sidecartridge/sidecart-site-dev-docs/hardware_interface.md

 In addition to the address and data lines, several **control lines** were crucial for selecting the ROM and determining which parts of the data lines to read.
 These encompassed the ROM select lines ROM3 and ROM4, as well as UDS and LDS, which were integral for upper and lower byte selection.

-## The Raspberry Pi Pico W GPIOs
+## Exploring the GPIOs of the Raspberry Pi Pico W

-The Raspberry Pi Pico and Pico W comes with 40 pins that can be used to connect electronic components.
-Of those 40 pins, 26 are programmable GPIOs that anybody can use to connect peripherals like LEDs, motors, and sensors, or even establish a communication with other microcontroller boards.
+The Raspberry Pi Pico and Pico W, endowed with a versatile array of 40 pins, facilitate connections to various electronic components.
+Among these, 26 programmable GPIOs stand out, offering a gateway for enthusiasts and developers to interface with peripherals such as LEDs, motors, and sensors, or to foster communication with other microcontroller boards.

-The Raspberry Pi Pico supports the following peripheral interfaces on its GPIOs:
+The Raspberry Pi Pico extends support for the subsequent peripheral interfaces on its GPIOs:

 - 2x UART
 - 2x I2C